-What are the Benefits of Renewable Energy?
+What are the Benefits of Renewable Energy for New York businesses and residents?

 When thinking about energy, many people will automatically think about the amount they pay on their bills rather than where it comes from.
 However, it is also beneficial to consider the benefits of renewable energy and how these can help individual households as well as society as a whole.